 Demigod, god or monster?
 Rick Riordan's Hercules

-Percy Jackson books incorporate an ever-increasing breadth of mythical characters, figures and places.
-Heracles’ role within the books is limited: he appears only twice within the first two series, indirectly in a dream in The Titan’s Curse (2007), and directly in The Mark of Athena (2012).
-However, as the modern demigods follow quests and kill monsters, Heracles’ presence is felt on a number of other occasions, not least because the range of monsters he encountered provides fruitful material for the books.
+Rick Riordan's Percy Jackson books incorporate an ever-increasing breadth of mythical characters, figures and places.
+Hercules’ role within the books is limited: he appears only twice within the first two series, indirectly in a dream in The Titan’s Curse (2007), and directly in The Mark of Athena (2012).
+However, as the modern demigods follow quests and kill monsters, the ancient Herakles’ presence is felt on a number of other occasions, not least because the range of monsters he encountered provides fruitful material for the books.

-In keeping with his somewhat irreverent portrayal of the Olympian gods, Riordan’s Heracles is caricatured for his violent behaviour, which also functions as entertainment for the other immortals.
-Heracles had his own television series, ‘Heracles Busts Heads’ (Sea of Monsters), and he ‘had a good publicist’ (Demigod Diaries).
+In keeping with his somewhat irreverent portrayal of the Olympian gods, Riordan’s Heracles/Hercules is caricatured for his violent behaviour, which also functions as entertainment for the other immortals.
+He had his own television series, ‘Heracles Busts Heads’ (Sea of Monsters), and he ‘had a good publicist’ (Demigod Diaries).
 Riordan adopts a schema involving fixed categories of character-types; modern characters (mortals and demigod heroes), and ancient mythical characters (generally gods and monsters).
-When the modern demigods encounter Heracles (either in dream or in person), he is revealed as monstrous rather than heroic: he lies, cheats and harbours grudges.
+When the modern demigods encounter Heracles/Hercules (either in dream or in person), he is revealed as monstrous rather than heroic: he lies, cheats and harbours grudges.

-This chapter will examine how Riordan develops the figure of Heracles for a young twenty-first century audience, and how he uses Heracles to question the distinctions he sets up between gods, demigods, heroes and monsters in the various narratives.
+This chapter will examine how Riordan develops the figure of Heracles/Hercules for a young twenty-first century audience, and how he uses Heracles/Hercules to question the distinctions he sets up between gods, demigods, heroes and monsters in the various narratives.